zhaonanq/zhaonanq.github.io/_pages/about.md

 ---

-I am a postdoctoral research scientist at the [Columbia University Data Science Institute](https://datascience.columbia.edu/) mentored by [Agostino Capponi](https://www.columbia.edu/~ac3827/) and [Simon Lee](https://econ.columbia.edu/econpeople/sokbae-simon-lee/).
+I am a postdoctoral research scientist at the [Data Science Institute at Columbia University](https://datascience.columbia.edu/) mentored by [Agostino Capponi](https://www.columbia.edu/~ac3827/) and [Simon Lee](https://econ.columbia.edu/econpeople/sokbae-simon-lee/).

-My research interests are at the intersection of econometrics, operations research, machine learning, and data science, with a focus on causal inference, optimization, choice modeling, and networks.
-I leverage novel connections and interactions between these topics to investigate foundational, computational, as well as policy-relevant questions that arise in domains ranging from online marketplaces to transportation networks and the criminal justice system.
+My research interests are at the intersection of econometrics, operations research, and machine learning, with a focus on causal inference, optimization, choice modeling, and networks.
+I leverage novel connections between these topics to investigate foundational and policy-relevant questions that arise in domains such as online marketplaces, transportation networks, and the criminal justice system.

 I received my PhD in Economics from Stanford University in 2024, advised by [Guido Imbens](https://www.gsb.stanford.edu/faculty-research/faculty/guido-w-imbens) and [Yinyu Ye](https://web.stanford.edu/~yyye/).
 I was also mentored by [Alfred Galichon](https://alfredgalichon.com/), [Han Hong](https://profiles.stanford.edu/han-hong), and [Johan Ugander](https://web.stanford.edu/~jugander/).